dsgandurra/cyberfeedbites/README.md

 git clone https://github.com/dsgandurra/cyberfeedbites.git
 cd cyberfeedbites
 ```
 2. Install the required Python dependencies (see below Requirements).

-3. (Optional) Configure the settings in `config.py` as needed (e.g., changing the number of days for news retrieval or updating the RSS feed sources).
-If you keep the default values, it will fetch the latest 24h articles from the sources in the provided `cybersecnews-sources.opml` file.
+3. (Optional) Configure the settings in `config.py` as needed (e.g., changing the default number of days for news retrieval or updating the link to the default RSS feed sources file).
+If you keep the default values, it will fetch the latest 24-hour articles from the sources in the provided `cybersecnews-sources.opml` file.
+These settings can also be overridden using command-line parameters.

-4. Run the program (see below Usage).
-An output HTML file will be generated with a list of recent cybersecurity news retrieved (see below, Output).
+4. Run the program (see Usage below).
+An output HTML file will be generated with an ordered list of summaries and links to recent cybersecurity news (see Output below)

 ## Requirements

-Before running the script, ensure that you have the required dependencies installed.
+Before running CyberFeedBites, ensure that you have the required dependencies installed.
 It's recommended to use a virtual environment to keep your project's dependencies isolated.

 1. Create and activate a virtual environment: